 Major Development Permits are approved by Council.
 Every development permit application that involves the form and character of a new development will likely require presentation before the Advisory Design Panel.
 Further information is located at our Resources and Documents page.

-As previously noted, there are certain types of development activity that are exempt from the development permit process.
+Certain types of development activity that are exempt from the development permit process.
 These exceptions are distinguished by the type of Development Permit Area (FCS or Environmental):

 The following activities are exempt from the development permit application approval process under a Form, Character, and Sustainability Development Permit Area: